 What Are the Common Types and Causes of Distracted Driving?

 Driver distraction is anything that pulls the driver’s attention away from safely operating the motor vehicle.
 Any activity other than driving that requires manual, visual, or cognitive attention from the driver is a distraction.
 Texting is particularly alarming because it requires all three types of attention.
 Drivers today may be distracted by:

 - Grooming or applying makeup

 What Should You Do If You Have Been Injured By a Distracted Driver?

-If you have been hurt in a car accident caused by a distracted driver, it is in your best interests to speak with an experienced Massachusetts car crash lawyer as soon as possible.
+If you have been hurt in a car accident caused by a distracted driver, it is in your best interests to speak with an experienced Burlington car crash lawyer as soon as possible.
 At DiBella Law Offices, P.C., our firm was founded in 2007 and our founding attorney has been practicing since 2004.
 Attorney DiBella has been named among the top litigators in Massachusetts and New Hampshire by several legal associations.
 Call us at (978) 327-5140 to get a talented legal advocate on your side.